-Next, press 'E' and then 'C' again to access the transmission speed and change it to '9600' value (no apostrophies).
+Next, press 'E' and then 'C' again to access the transmission speed and change it to '9600' value (no apostrophes).
 You should see values like highlighted below:

 Then hit Enter twice to get back to the first screen (Pic.1)

-The last thing is to save this configuration (you can choose 'dfl' to be the default template or with some other name).
+The last thing is to save this configuration (you can choose 'dfl' to be the default template or choose a new name for it).

 If you chose 'dflp and then, 'Exit from Minicom', you can try out your work now.
 Type in: